Missouri Bee Day

 Kamon Reynolds

 Kamon Reynolds has been keeping bees in North Central Tennessee for 19 years and keeps over 300 Hives with his wife Laurel.
-Kamon and Laurel also have filmed hundreds of educational videos and run one of North America’s largest beekeeping conferences, Hive Life Conference & Trade Show.
+Kamon and Laurel also have filmed hundreds of educational videos and run one of North America’s largest beekeeping conferences, The North American Honey Bee Expo.
 Though Kamon does 99.9% of the talking, Laurel has been Beekeeping for 14 years, was a Beekeeper prior to their marriage, and is an invaluable part of their Business Tennessee’s Bees LLC.
 Tennessee’s Bees specializes in quality Bee Genetics, Pure Tennessee Honey, and Honeybee Education.

 Cory Stevens comes to us from his 27 acre farm in Bloomfield, MO, which he manages for wildlife and pollinator habitat.
 Cory and his wife Jaime own Stevens Bee Company where they select for mite resistant VSH stock.
 Cory is a Past President of Missouri State Beekeepers Association, and earned a MS in entomology from University of Nebraska – Lincoln.
 He was certified as a Master Beekeeper by EAS in 2013, and trained by Sue Cobey in 2014 to instrumentally inseminate queen bees.
 He slips bees into random conversation with strangers, and annoys his wife by constantly talking about bees.